wyhitcs/team-letsencrypt/draftv1.md

 - [University of Michigan](https://en.wikipedia.org/wiki/University_of_Michigan)

-The Electronic Frontier Foundation is the most important acquirers who provides most of labor to Let’s Encrypt.
+The Electronic Frontier Foundation is the most important acquirer who provides most of resources to Let’s Encrypt.
 Mozilla Foundation and University Michigan also have personnel devoting into this project.

 ###2.1.2 Developers